 As mentioned before, it’s hardly possible to determine the exact changes in Google’s algorithm.
 Therefore, we will only give you a brief overview of what is known about the update so far:

-- E-A-T seems to be relevant: An analysis by searchmetrics showed that many categories were impacted that are closely tied to Google’s ranking factor E-A-T (Expertise – Authority – Trustworthiness).
+- E-A-T seems to be relevant: An analysis by searchmetrics showed that many categories were impacted that are closely tied to Google’s E-A-T (Expertise – Authority – Trustworthiness).
 SEO expert Lily Ray noticed a similar relation: some of her clients who have optimized their websites with a strong focus on E-A-T saw significant improvements:

 Feeling good about the December 2020 core update so far.